Seeing your blog grow and expand is a pretty cool feeling. There are times though when it’s scary af.

-Turns out, I did end up reaching one my blog goals that I’ve set up for myself last year.
+Turns out, I did end up reaching one of the blog goals that I’ve set up for myself last year.
 I also ended up learning a few valuable lessons.
 Like this one: if you run a self-hosted website that’s expanding, you should prepare yourself for huge traffic spikes.

 Let me tell you… blogging is super fun and fulfilling.
 It can also get so difficult to keep up though, especially when you’re also working full-time.